brockboland/Homebrew/42-BelgianBlonde/README.md

 - OG: 1.062 (recipe target 1.070)
 - Imperial Triple Double, mfg 4/11/2019
 - Fermented in 5 gal corny (66041252)
-- Set the fermentation fridge to 71F to cool it down the rest of the way overnight, to pitch yeast tomorrow

 ## Final stats
 - OG: 1.062